microsoft/PowerToys/doc/specs/PtRunPlugin.md

 #### 1.4.1: Goals

 - Ability to customize action words
-- Ability to add a weight multiplier to increase weighting for individual plugins
 - Ability to disable a plugin
+- ~~Ability to add a weight multiplier to increase weighting for individual plugins.~~
+   - We fixed a bug that reintroduces weighting based on usage and want to validate based on user feedback if this is needed.

 #### 1.4.2: Stretch Goals